imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/voice_activity_detection.md

 - The complete VAD process can be broken down to two simple steps,
   - `Step 1:` we start with dividing the audio into multiple chunks of small sizes.
 Usually these chunks are quite small like `10ms`, `20ms` or `30ms`.
-  - `Step 2:` we have a classifier or detector, that takes the chunk as input and predicts if the chunk has voice or not a voice.
-The classifier could be simple algorthms or even neural models.
+  - `Step 2:` we have a classifier or detector, that takes the chunk as input and predicts if the chunk has voice or not.
+The classifier could be a simple logic based algorithm or even neural network models.
 It depends on the acceptable tradeoff between accuracy and speed.

 ## Code